 - Is this item useful?
 Even it the item itself is useful, are YOU ever going to use it?
 Many of us hold on to items because we figure we’ll need them one day.
 We justify keeping things that might be useful when the truth is that if we have too much stuff, we probably couldn’t find the item when we need it anyway.
 And just because an item could be useful doesn’t mean it will be useful to you.

 - Do I love and adore this item?
-And be honest, you don’t love and adore every item equally.
+And be honest with yourself… you don’t love and adore every item equally.
 If you don’t love it – get rid of it.

 - Is it sentimental?
 If it is, am I keeping it in good condition?
 (Peter Walsh talks in his books about honoring sentimental items).
 But even sentimental items need a limit.
 If you’ve got space and are keeping the item in good condition, it might be worth hanging on to.
 However, if you’re short on space then you need to make some choices and prioritize what you can keep depending on your space limitations.